mathieu-benoit/acm-workshop/content/bankofanthos/deploy-apps.md

 ## Check the Bank of Anthos apps

-Open the list of the **Workloads** deployed in the GKE cluster, you will see that the Bank of Anthos apps is successfully deployed.
-Click on the link displayed by the command below:
+Open the list of the **Workloads** deployed in the GKE cluster, click on the link displayed by the command below:
 ```Bash
 echo -e "https://console.cloud.google.com/kubernetes/workload/overview?project=${TENANT_PROJECT_ID}"
 ```

-There you will see on `balancereader`,  `ledgerwriter`, `transactionhistory` workloads this error message: `Does not have minimum availability`.
+There, you will see on the `balancereader`,  `ledgerwriter`, `transactionhistory` workloads this error message: `Does not have minimum availability`.
 We will fix these errors in the next section.

 Navigate to the Bank of Anthos apps, click on the link displayed by the command below:
 ```Bash
 echo -e "https://${BANK_OF_ANTHOS_INGRESS_GATEWAY_HOST_NAME}"
 ```

 You should receive the error: `RBAC: access denied`.
 This is because the default deny-all `AuthorizationPolicy` has been applied to the entire mesh.
-In the next section you will apply a fine granular `AuthorizationPolicy` for the Bank of Anthos apps in order to get fix this.
+In the next section you will apply a fine granular `AuthorizationPolicy` for the Bank of Anthos apps in order to fix this.